sethbern/CSJava/published/csjava/_sources/Unit5-Writing-Methods/topic-5-2-method-parameters.rst.txt

     And they all go marching down to the ground
     </pre>

-1. Print out the |The Ants Go Marching| song and circle the repeated parts of the song.

-2. In the active code window below, create a method or methods that takes parameters to print out a verse.
+1. In the active code window below, create a method or methods that takes parameters to print out a verse.
 The method(s) should be abstract enough to work for all 3 verses.
-Use good commenting for your methods that describe the @param.
 For the autograder, make sure you create a method called verse that takes 2 parameters.

-3. In the main method, create an object of the class and call the method(s) you created in the last step to print out 3 verses of the song.
+2. In the main method, call the method(s) you created in the last step to print out 3 verses of the song.
 Can you add more verses?

 .. activecode:: challenge-5-6-songb
   :language: java